-The Independent Appeal Panel will be convened by the Governing Body and will consist of three members independent of the school.
+of the school.
 The decision of the Panel will be binding on the

-Governors and the parents.
+The Clerk to the Governing Body East Wickham Primary Academy Wickham Street Welling Kent DA16 3BP The Independent Appeal Panel will be convened by the Governing Body and will consist of three members independent Governors and the parents.
 Full details of Appeal Panel processes are available from the Clerk to Governors.